-Himadeep Muppidi Professor and Chair of Political Science on the Betty Goff Cook Cartwright Chair
+Himadeep Muppidi Professor of Political Science on the Betty Goff Cook Cartwright Chair

 Himadeep Muppidi is Professor of Political Science and serves on the steering committees of the programs in International Studies and Asian Studies.
 His research and teaching interests are in the areas of globalization, critical international relations, South Asian politics and postcolonial theory.